userofthegrid/list_project/README.md

 - preparing code for useReducer hook
 - moving logic away from presentation part of components
 - adding more features
+- due to more features adding testing (for author's convenience reasons ;) )

 Do you want me to add something to this app?
 Let me know: m.noga@email.com